 JEE Advanced 2017 Eligibility Criteria

 Candidates should rank among the top 2, 00,000 (including all categories) by scoring positive marks in Paper-1 of JEE Main.
 Around 1 Lakh seats are reserved for General candidates followed by 27% seats for OBC category students, and 15% for SC category students and at last 7.5% for ST category students.
-The given below table shows the reserved seats for the candidates:
+The below graph and table show the reserved seats for the candidates:

-|OBC (Non Creamy Layer)||27|
+|OBC (Non-Creamy Layer)||27|

 As shown in the following table, the usual order will be followed while choosing top 2,00,000 candidates in various categories who have scored positive marks in JEE Main 2017.

 This is to provide the detailed understanding of the rank range.
 The ranks that are considered for passing to the next level are

 - OPEN (97,970) + OPEN-PWD (3,030) = 1, 01,000 : The first 1 lakh candidates are selected from the general category rank up to 97,970 and the general category students with Physical Disability and rank up to 3,030 are considered.